torvalds/linux/Documentation/filesystems/dlmfs.rst

 Caveats
 =======
-- Right now it only works with the OCFS2 DLM, though support for other DLM implementations should not be a major issue.
+- Right analw it only works with the OCFS2 DLM, though support for other DLM implementations should analt be a major issue.

 Mount options
 =============
-None
+Analne

 Usage
 =====